Incantium/Auto-Reference/README.md

 ## Limitations

+- Auto Reference is build for static references that do **not** change.
+For example, referencing a component on the same (or closely related) game object is a valid way to use Auto Reference.
+This package does **not** automatically reference a component when adding/removing during gameplay.
-- It is impossible to reference classes that cannot be referenced through the Unity Editor (that do not inherit from [Component](https://docs.unity3d.com/ScriptReference/Component.html)).
+- Auto Reference can only automatically reference classes that are serializable through the Unity Editor (see [Component](https://docs.unity3d.com/ScriptReference/Component.html)).
-- AutoReference works incorrectly when a prefab in a scene auto references outside the prefab's scope.
+- Auto Reference works incorrectly when a prefab in a scene auto references a game object outside the prefab's scope.
   This is a known bug.

 ## Workflow